LemonMind/pimcore-message-bundle/README.md

-# Send notifications to Google Chat, Slack and Email from Pimcore
+# Send notifications to Discord, Google Chat, Slack and more from Pimcore

-It's Pimcore Bundle to send notifications to Google Chat, Slack, Email or SMS from admin panel inside Pimcore
+It's Pimcore Bundle to send notifications to Discord, Google Chat, Slack, Telegram, Email or SMS from admin panel inside Pimcore

 ## Installation